 Sedan is the most popular type of cars worldwide.
 It has a three-box configuration with a separate engine compartment, passenger seating, and cargo trunk.

-Typically a sedan features two rows of seats and B-pillar that supports the roof.
-They may differ in class and size, which leads to further categorization, such as full size, mid-size, sports and luxury sedans.
+Typically a sedan features two rows of seats and a B-pillar that supports the roof.
+They may differ in class and size, which leads to further categorization, such as full size, mid-size, sports, and luxury sedans.

 This type of car was first used in 1912.
-During the 20th century, close-coupled sedans, coach sedans, and sedanet were very popular in the United States.
+During the 20th century, close-coupled sedans and coach sedans were very popular in the United States.

 Lincoln Navigator Stretch Limousine